Francesco146/telegram-file-statistics-bot/README.md

 ## ✨ Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request for any changes.
+For more information, see the [CONTRIBUTING](CONTRIBUTING.md) file.